Track Azure Databricks machine learning experiments with MLflow and Azure Machine Learning

 Example notebooks

-The Training models in Azure Databricks and deploying them on Azure Machine Learning demonstrates how to train models in Azure Databricks and deploy them in Azure Machine Learning.
-It also includes how to handle cases where you also want to track the experiments and models with the MLflow instance in Azure Databricks and leverage Azure Machine Learning for deployment.
+The Training models in Azure Databricks and deploying them on Azure Machine Learning repository demonstrates how to train models in Azure Databricks and deploy them in Azure Machine Learning.
+It also describes how to track the experiments and models with the MLflow instance in Azure Databricks.
+It describes how to use Azure Machine Learning for deployment.

 Install libraries

-In the Package field, type azureml-mlflow and then select install.
-Repeat this step as necessary to install other additional packages to your cluster for your experiment.
+2. In the Package field, type azureml-mlflow and then select Install.
+Repeat this step as necessary to install other packages to your cluster for your experiment.

 Track Azure Databricks runs with MLflow

-Azure Databricks can be configured to track experiments using MLflow in two ways:
+You can configure Azure Databricks to track experiments using MLflow in two ways:

-Linking your ADB workspace to your Azure Machine Learning workspace enables you to track your experiment data in the Azure Machine Learning workspace and Azure Databricks workspace at the same time.
-This is referred as Dual-tracking.
+Linking your Azure Databricks workspace to your Azure Machine Learning workspace enables you to track your experiment data in the Azure Machine Learning workspace and Azure Databricks workspace at the same time.
+This configuration is called Dual-tracking.

-Dual-tracking in a private link enabled Azure Machine Learning workspace is not supported by the moment.
+Dual-tracking in a private link enabled Azure Machine Learning workspace isn't currently supported.
 Configure exclusive tracking with your Azure Machine Learning workspace instead.

-Dual-tracking in not supported in Microsoft Azure operated by 21Vianet by the moment.
+Dual-tracking isn't currently supported in Microsoft Azure operated by 21Vianet.
 Configure exclusive tracking with your Azure Machine Learning workspace instead.

-To link your ADB workspace to a new or existing Azure Machine Learning workspace,
+To link your Azure Databricks workspace to a new or existing Azure Machine Learning workspace:

-2. Navigate to your ADB workspace's Overview page.
+2. Navigate to your Azure Databricks workspace Overview page.

-Link Azure DB and Azure Machine Learning workspaces
+Screenshot shows the Link Azure Databricks and Azure Machine Learning workspaces option.

-After you link your Azure Databricks workspace with your Azure Machine Learning workspace, MLflow Tracking is automatically set to be tracked in all of the following places:
+After you link your Azure Databricks workspace with your Azure Machine Learning workspace, MLflow tracking is automatically tracked in the following places:

 • The linked Azure Machine Learning workspace.